rivettax/unheic/README.md

 ## License

+### 🚀 **TL;DR - Safe Usage**

+**✅ SAFE: Using the container as-is** - You can deploy and use the UnHEIC service container in production without any copyleft obligations.
+No license restrictions apply to simply running the service.

+**⚠️ COPYLEFT APPLIES: Only if you modify the service code** - If you modify the Go service code (not client code), you must release those modifications under LGPL-3.0.

+### License Details

-This project is licensed under the MIT License.
+The service code is licensed under the LGPL-3.0, and the client code is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 **Third-Party Licenses:**

 - This project uses the [jdeng/goheif](https://github.com/jdeng/goheif) package, which is MIT licensed.
 - The goheif package includes and statically linked code from:
   - **libde265** (LGPL-3.0)
   - **heif** (Apache-2.0)

-**Implications:**
-- By using this project, you inherit the obligations of the LGPL-3.0 and Apache-2.0 licenses for the portions of code provided by those libraries.
-- The MIT license applies to all original code in this repository.
+**What This Means for You:**

+- **✅ Container Deployment**: Deploy the service container to any cloud platform without license concerns
+- **✅ Client Code**: Use, modify, and distribute the client examples under MIT license
+- **✅ API Usage**: Call the API from your applications with no restrictions
+- **⚠️ Service Modifications**: If you modify the Go service code, those changes must be released under LGPL-3.0
-- The LGPL-3.0 and Apache-2.0 licenses apply to the respective third-party code included via dependencies (notably via goheif and its vendored libraries).
+- **ℹ️ Third-Party Code**: LGPL-3.0 and Apache-2.0 apply to the respective vendored libraries

 **Summary of goheif License Note:**

 > Note: The directories 'heif' and 'libde265' contain third-party code which is licensed under their respective licenses (Apache-2.0 and LGPL-3.0) as provided in those directories.

-**In summary:**
-- You may use, copy, modify, and distribute this project under the terms of the MIT license.
-- If you distribute binaries or modified versions, you must also comply with the LGPL-3.0 and Apache-2.0 licenses for the relevant portions of the codebase.
+**Bottom Line:**

+- **Use the service as-is**: No copyleft obligations
+- **Modify client code**: MIT license applies
+- **Modify service code**: LGPL-3.0 copyleft applies to your modifications only